mad-lab/transit/src/pytransit/doc/source/transit_methods.rst

 Outputs and diagnostics
 ~~~~~~~~~~~~~~~~~~~~~~~

-The Tn5 Gaps method generates a tab-seperated output file at the
+The Tn5Gaps method generates a tab-seperated output file at the
 location chosen by the user.
 This file will automatically be loaded
 into the Results Files section of the GUI, allowing you to display it
 as a table.
 Alternatively, the file can be opened in a spreadsheet